Andrew Irvine (mountaineer): Possible sightings

-Sighting by Wang Hong-bao
+Sighting by Wang Hongbao

-In 1979, Ryoten Hasegawa, the leader of the Japanese contingent of a Sino-Japanese reconnaissance expedition to the north side of Everest, had a brief conversation with a Chinese climber named Wang Hong-bao, in which Wang recounted that while on the 1975 Chinese Everest Expedition, he had seen the body of an "English dead" at, 8100 m lying on his side as if asleep at the foot of a rock.
+In 1979, Ryoten Hasegawa, the leader of the Japanese contingent of a Sino-Japanese reconnaissance expedition to the north side of Everest, had a brief conversation with a Chinese climber named Wang Hongbao, in which Wang recounted that while on the 1975 Chinese Everest Expedition, he had seen the body of an "English dead" at, 8100 m lying on his side as if asleep at the foot of a rock.
 Wang knew the man was British, he said, by the old-fashioned clothing, rotted and disintegrating at the touch, and poked his finger into his cheek to indicate an injury.

-However, Wang was killed in an avalanche the following day before more information could be obtained.
+Wang died in an avalanche the following day before more information could be obtained.

 Further confirmation of this sighting was provided by a 1986 conversation that American Everest historian Tom Holzel had with Zhang Junyan, Wang's tent-mate from the 1975 expedition.
 Zhang said Wang returned from a 20-minute excursion and described finding "a foreign mountaineer" at 8,100 meters.

 Since no other European climber was known to have died or gone missing at that elevation on the north side of Everest before 1960, it was almost certain that the body was either that of Mallory or Irvine.

 Wang's 1975 sighting was the key to the discovery of Mallory's body 24 years later in the same general area, although his reported description of the body he found—"hole in cheek"—is not consistent with the condition and posture of Mallory's body, which was face down, his head almost completely buried in scree, and with a golfball-sized puncture wound on his forehead.
 One possibility is that Wang actually saw Irvine.
 Another is that Wang discovered Mallory face up and turned his body over to effect a simple burial.

 In 2001, the second Mallory and Irvine Research Expedition discovered Wang's 1975 campsite at 8170 m and made an extensive search of its surroundings, and found that Mallory's remained the only body in the vicinity.